Register company in India: Introduction

 How long to register company in India and open a corporate bank account?

-- Tetra Consultants will complete your India company registration within 2 weeks.
+- Tetra Consultants will complete the process of Indian Company registration within 2 weeks.

 - After receiving the required due diligence documents of the directors and shareholders, we will proceed to check on the availability of your preferred company name and prepare the required incorporation documents.